tml/EncryptFileSystem/README.md

         ---f.pdf

-The result will be :

-dir1

-  |

-  ---0

-  ---1

-  ---2

-  ---3

-  ---4

-  ---5

-where the files 0, 1, 2, 3, 4 and 5 are the encrypted versions of a.txt, b.txt, c.txt, d.exe and f.pdf.
-The path of each file is an information that is also encrypted in the files.
-So the tree of directories is protected.
+The result will be the directory dir1 with the 6 files named : 0, 1, 2, 3, 4 and 5.
+Theses files 0, 1, 2, 3, 4 and 5 are the encrypted versions of a.txt, b.txt, c.txt, d.exe and f.pdf.
+The path of each file is also encrypted so the tree of directories and the file's names are protected.

-Syntaxe :

-	To Encrypt directory with password : EncryptFileSystem /D directory password

-	To Decrypt directory with password : EncryptFileSystem /E directory password

-Example :

-	EncryptFileSystem /D c:\temp password

-	EncryptFileSystem /E c:\temp password

 To do list :